Death or disability of a former employee

 Which Company

-and a new, completely separate company -- Hewlett Packard
+("hp" logo, HPQ stock symbol) and a new, completely separate company – Hewlett Packard

-spun out.
-Portions of HPE were later spun out into DXC and Micro
+HPE were later spun off into DXC and Micro Focus:

 HP Breakup